 Each year, HSSW provides thousands of pets with shelter, medical care, behavior support, and a second chance for a happy home.
 We also support the animals of our community with programs like CHOW pet food assistance, wellness clinics for the pets of houseless families, spay and neuter clinics, and other programs that help keep families together.

-We've been caring for the animals of Southwest Washington since 1897 and we're more than the largest Adoption Center-Shelter in Southwest Washington, we also own and operate ReTails Thrift Store - the premiere Clark County thrifting experience!
+We've been caring for the animals of Southwest Washington since 1897 and we're more than the largest Adoption Center-Shelter in Southwest Washington, we also own and operate ReTails Thrift Store, the premiere Clark County thrifting experience!
 We believe in second chances - not only for pets, but for gently used home goods, clothing, books and much more.
 Every purchase and donation supports the dogs and cats.

 rescue • return • restore • rehome • reconnect one animal at a time.

 A community where everyone loves and cares for animals.

 The work of animal shelters in our community is changing.
 Increasingly, the people and pets of Southwest Washington are in need of services that extend beyond the walls of the shelter.
 Our Path Forward 2025 is a three-year plan to prioritize our work and achieve our vision of a community where everyone loves and cares for animals.